 If you thought that bankers' behavior would change as a result of the financial debacle, think again.
 In 2012, JPMorgan Chase-which in the wake of the financial crisis was described by many experts as being the best managed U.S. bank-suffered a huge loss at the hands of a rogue trader in its London office.
 The initial losses were estimated to be \$2 billion, but later revised to be perhaps as high as \$9 billion-in the same exact type of investments that created the financial catastrophe just a few years earlier.
+Between 2008 and 2014, JPMorgan Chase has paid more than \$70 billion in fines for a variety of questionable activities.
+They are not alone.
+Bank of America has paid fines of \$120 billion over the same period and Citigroup has paid more than \$38 billion in fines.

 Finally, we cannot examine the financial crisis without questioning the role of regulatory agencies and legislators.
 For example, for a decade, investor Harry Markopolos tried on numerous occasions to spur the Securities and Exchange Commission to investigate Bernard L. Madoff.
 The SEC never did uncover the largest Ponzi scheme in the history of finance.
-The 65-billion-dollar swindle unraveled only when Madoff admitted the fraud to his sons, who alerted the SEC and the U.S. attorney's office in New York in December 2008.
+The \$65 billion swindle unraveled only when Madoff admitted the fraud to his sons, who alerted the SEC and the U.S. attorney's office in New York in December 2008.

 Others who are culpable in the financial crisis are members of the U.S. Congress, who deregulated the financial industry, the source of some of their largest campaign contributions.
 Among other things, they repealed the Glass-Steagall Act, which had been passed after the U.S. stock market crash in 1929 to protect commercial banking customers from the aggression and extreme risk taking of investment bank cultures.
-The act created separate institutions for commercial and investment banks, and they stayed separate until the merger of Citicorp and Travelers to form Citigroup in 1998.
+The act created separate institutions for commercial and investment banks, and they stayed separate until Citicorp and Travelers merged to form Citigroup in 1998.
 The two companies petitioned Congress to eliminate Glass-Steagall, claiming that it was an old, restrictive law and that today's markets were too modern and sophisticated to need such protection.
 And Congress listened.

 Those 1930s congressmen knew that if the two banking cultures tried to exist in the same company-the staid, conservative culture of commercial banking (our savings and checking accounts) and the razzle-dazzle, high-risk culture of investment banking-the "eat what you kill" investment bank culture would win out.
 Some said that staid old commercial banks turned into "casinos."
 But, interestingly, casinos are highly regulated and are required to keep funds on hand to pay winners.
-In the coming months, we expect to learn more about the behavior that led to this crisis.
+In the coming years, we expect to learn more about the behavior that led to this crisis.
 As we noted earlier, much if not most of it was probably legal because of the lack of regulation in the mortgage and investment banking industries.
 But look at the outcome!
 If only ethical antennae had been more sensitive, more people might have questioned products they didn't understand, or spoken out or refused to participate in practices that were clearly questionable.
 As just one tiny example, could anyone have thought it was ethical to sell a product they called a liar loan, knowing that the customer surely would be unable to repay (even if it was legal to do so)?